 Wednesday, 22 March 2023, 12 pm CST

 Since 2007, INA Research Associate John Pollack and his team have documented the archaeological remains of the Klondike Gold Rush in the form of 30 field sites and three heritage ships in the Yukon, British Columbia, and Alaska.
 John shared the results of his team’s comprehensive fieldwork, and discussed the evolution of the Northwestern river steamboat, its hull construction, and machinery.
-View a recording of the webinar by clicking here.

 Dr. John Broadwater’s new book, A Practical Guide to Maritime Archaeology: with a Focus on the Mid-Atlantic Region, was just released on Amazon.
 This is a great guide for those wanting an introduction to maritime archaeological practices or for anyone wanting a quick reference to archaeological methods, terminology, tools, and techniques.
 There are numerous illustrated examples of archaeological sites within the mid-Atlantic region of the United States.
 All proceeds go to the Archeological Society of Virginia.
 Click here to order your copy!